 - 1. Select the table or specific rows and columns and enter values into the Column Width and Row Height fields in the table Inspector if you want all row and columns to have the same sizing.
 You can also use the Fit and Distribute to fit or distribute sizes for selected rows or columns, or for the entire table. - 2.
 Or, hover the mouse over the row and column separating lines such that the mouse pointer becomes a resize pointer.
 Then click and drag to resize that row or column.
-When you resize a row or column using the mouse by default the table itself is resized as well.
-However, if you hold the Option key down while dragging any divider, with the exception of the last row or column, the table will maintain its size and just the individual row or column will be resized.
-(When drag resizing the last row or column the table always itself resizes to to accommodate the new column or row size.)

-3. Or, click on the table then drag one of its resize handles.
+When you resize a row or column using the mouse the table itself will keep its existing size, unless you hold Shift while resizing then the table itself will resize as well. - 3.
+Or, click on the table then drag one of its resize handles.
 While the table resizes all rows and columns will resize proportionally.
 Note that certain cells may have minimum sizes due to the display of adornments such as checkboxes and tags.